udos86/flutter-fast-forms/README.md

 ## Conditional Form Fields

-Not all controls in a form are autonomous and act independant of each other.
+Not all controls in a form are autonomous and act independent of each other.

 The state of a form field might be directly related to the state of some other form field as well.